GLProtein: Global-and-Local Structure Aware Protein Representation Learning: Experiments

-\textbf{Results.} As shown in Table \ref{tab:ppi_result}, the results clearly indicate that our method consistently outperforms all other methods, including the structure-based protein language model SaProt, across all datasets and both BFS and DFS evaluation metrics.
+\textbf{Results.} As shown in Table \ref{tab:ppi_result}, the results clearly indicate that our method consistently outperforms all other methods, including the structure-based protein language model such as SaProt and multimodal protein language model such as ESM-C, across all datasets and both BFS and DFS evaluation metrics.
 The observed decline in performance can be linked to the growing amount of fine-tuning data, transitioning from SHS27k to STRING, which diminished the influence of pre-training.
 We believe that the structural similarities between proteins identified during the pre-training step enable GLProtein to excel in the PPI task, resulting in its outstanding performance.